 39. Toothbrush and Toothpaste Tubes

 Toothbrush recycling programs are ongoing from manufacturers like Colgate and Preserve.
-Colgate partnered with TerraCycle that collects the used toothbrushes they produced, while Preserve collects them too and recycles them into new handy items.
+Colgate partnered with TerraCycle which collects the used toothbrushes they produced, while Preserve collects them and recycles them into new handy items.

 40. Razors

 According to EPA, each year, two billion disposable razors are thrown away.
-You can invest in a straight-up razor or you can buy a disposable one and store it in a “razor bank” or old soup can after use.
-If you do not want to throw away many razors, apply baby oil on them to prevent rusting.
+You can invest in a straight-up razor or buy a disposable one and store it in a “razor bank” or old soup can after use.
+If you do not want to throw away many razors, apply baby oil onto them to prevent rusting.

-Some companies like Preserve makes razors out of recycled #5 plastic through their program Gimme 5.
-You can drop off your razors on their recycle bin at Whole Foods.
+Some companies like Preserve make razors from recycled #5 plastic through their program Gimme 5.
+You can drop off your razors in their recycle bin at Whole Foods.